 One of the most important aspects of the center is its multidisciplinary nature.
 Patients receive personalized care from a team of experts that includes neurosurgeons, head and neck surgeons, endocrinologists, neuro-ophthalmologists, radiation oncologists, medical oncologists, and neuro-radiologists.

 Because our team works so closely together, we are able to relieve patients from the burden of coordinating care.
-For example, someone who needs to see a surgeon, an endocrinologist, and an ophthalmologist can do so on the same day at MSK.
+For example, someone who needs to see a neurosurgeon, a head and neck surgeon, and a neuro-endocrinologist can do so on the same day at MSK.
 This approach spares our patients from having to go to multiple appointments over the course of weeks or even months.
 It also allows us to develop a personalized care plan right away.

 Our surgeons are committed to achieving cures while preserving quality of life, and they bring a wealth of technical expertise to each patient’s care.
 They treat approximately 200 patients with skull base tumors each year and are highly skilled at operating near the delicate structures that surround the base of the skull, such as the optic nerve and carotid artery.